Hussites: History

-The Hussite movement began in the Kingdom of Bohemia and quickly spread throughout the remaining Lands of the Bohemian Crown, including Moravia and Silesia.
-It also made inroads into the northern parts of the Kingdom of Hungary (now Slovakia), but was rejected and gained infamy for the plundering behaviour of the Hussite soldiers.
+The Hussite movement began in the Kingdom of Bohemia, and quickly spread throughout the remaining Lands of the Bohemian Crown.
+The movement also spread to allied states, including Moravia and Silesia and made inroads into the northern parts of the Kingdom of Hungary (now Slovakia), but was rejected and gained infamy for the plundering behaviour of the Hussite soldiers.
 There were also small temporary communities in Poland-Lithuania and Transylvania which moved to Bohemia after being confronted with religious intolerance.
 It was a regional movement that failed to expand farther.
 Hussites emerged as a majority Utraquist movement with a significant Taborite faction, and smaller regional ones that included Adamites, Orebites and Orphans.

-Major Hussite theologians included Petr Chelčický and Jerome of Prague.
+Influenced by the teachings of John Wycliffe, major Hussite theologians included Petr Chelčický and Jerome of Prague.
 A number of Czech national heroes were Hussite, including Jan Žižka, who led a fierce resistance to five consecutive crusades proclaimed on Hussite Bohemia by the Papacy.
 Hussites were one of the most important forerunners of the Protestant Reformation.
 This predominantly religious movement was propelled by social issues and strengthened Czech national awareness.

+Background

+In the 9th century, the Byzantine Greek missionaries Saints Cyril and Methodius introduced the Byzantine Rite in the Old Church Slavonic liturgical language into the Czech lands, as well as the Byzantine tradition of Communion under both kinds administered by the holy spoon.
+A few decades later, however, German-speaking bishops from East Francia, beginning with Wiching, imposed the Ecclesiastical Latin Roman Rite upon the Czech people, a rite in which only the clergy (and not the laity) receives Communion under both kinds.
+The Czech people at this time still spoke a late form of Common Slavic, which was mutually intelligible with Old Church Slavonic, so they understood the Byzantine liturgy but could not understand the new Latin liturgy.
+Wiching convinced Pope Stephen V to issue a papal bull, Quia te zelo fidei, in which he banned the use of the Byzantine Slavonic liturgy in the Roman church.
+This is the historical reason why there was no native-language Czech liturgy nor Communion under both kinds in the Czech lands when Jan Hus proposed these reforms in the 14th century.